History of Economic Thought

 To upload your video to YouTube, you will need to create a free acount, and then follow the instructions that you can find here and here.

 Books usually are your best source for "the big picture" and background information.
 However, but some of that information is usually out of date soon after the book is published.
 That's why you need to supplement books with the other current sources that are given below.
 Your main bibliographic source for books in the Baylor Library is the BearCat search engine.
-We have online access to the Handbooks in Economics Series.

 These will provide more in-depth information, and will give you access to the latest research.
 EconLit is the best bibliographic search engine for articles in advanced economics journals.
 Look here to find out whether Baylor has full-text online access to the particular journals you need.
 If we don't have immediate print or online access to a journal, you can obtain most other articles within a few days through Interlibrary Loan.